sakaiproject/sakai/README.md

 an existing working copy or somewhere parallel.
 You must use the `sakai:deploy` Maven goal to deploy the component pack.

-To use Swift rather than the default file/database storage, settings must be configured in two places:
+To use cloud rather than the default file/database storage, settings must be configured in two places:

  * sakai-configuration.xml